modernweb-dev/web/docs/docs/dev-server/plugins/examples.md

 ## JSX and TSX

-You can use [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/dev-server-esbuild) to handle JSX and TSX files.
-Check the demos for [JSX](https://github.com/modernweb-dev/web/tree/master/demo/projects/preact-jsx) and [TSX](https://github.com/modernweb-dev/web/tree/master/demo/projects/preact-tsx)
+You can use [esbuild](../esbuild.md) to handle transforming JSX and TSX on the fly.

 ## Importing JSON